-Bullying is when a student makes fun of, threatens or embarrasses another student (more than one time) on purpose
+Bullying is when a student repeatedly makes fun of, threatens or embarrasses another student

 This booklet was produced by the Legal Assistance Resource Center of Connecticut in cooperation with Connecticut Legal Services, Greater Hartford Legal Aid, New Haven Legal Assistance Association, and Statewide Legal Services.

-The information in this booklet is based on laws in Connecticut as of 8/2011.
+The information in this booklet is based on laws in Connecticut as of April 2014.
 We hope that the information is helpful.
-It is not intended as legal advice for an individual situation.
-Please call Statewide Legal Services or contact an attorney for additional help.
+It is not intended as legal advice.
+For advice on your situation, call Statewide Legal Services or contact a lawyer.